 - Tree of Eternal Life Ltd are proud of our positive social and economic impact that we have on our local communities.
 As a young company we feel that it is part of our responsibility to have an impact in terms of creating local job opportunities, as well as providing affordable healthier options for local people particularly those from the African and Caribbean communities.

-- We strive to ensure the ongoing health and strength of our communities where our stores are located: UK, USA, Bahamas and Trinidad.
+- We strive to ensure the ongoing health and strength of our communities where our stores are located: UK, USA, Bahamas, Trinidad and Liberia.

 - We promise to give hope for a brighter and healthier future of children and adults, by providing educational opportunities, provisions and resources to those communities in most need.